renshi-a/metal-sandbox-ios/README.md

 iOS Sandbox for learning Metal Shader.

-This course provides a simple environment for learning shaders, assuming you want to incorporate Metal into your iOS application.
+This course provides a simple environment for learning shaders, assuming you want to incorporate Metal into your iOS/iPad application.

 When it comes to learning GPU rendering, there are many options available today: Metal, Vulcan, OpenGL, WebGL, WebGPU...
 Each process is very similar, with the same core concepts and flow, but of course there are issues specific to each platform.
 Or they can be a bigger problem.